-Emergency responders are committed to keeping the public safe.
+First responders are committed to keeping the public safe.
 Alliance Pipeline wants to help with that commitment in the communities along our pipeline.

 Applicants must serve (or have a mutual aid agreement with) a community directly along the Alliance Pipeline System.
 View a list of eligible communities here.

 Funding is provided primarily for safety/emergency equipment.

 Other (non-equipment) high-priority needs will be considered if a significant positive safety impact can be demonstrated.
 This may include training or other initiatives to enhance first responder capabilities.